Bluetick Coonhound

 How to Care for a Bluetick Coonhound

-While the Bluetick Coonhound breed may not require nearly as much grooming as other breeds, you’ll need to devote time to training this pup.
-Lots (and lots and lots) of exercise is a must—they need the opportunity to show off their speed.
-In return, your Bluetick Coonhound puppy will reward you with lots (and lots and lots) of affection.
-Hope you don’t mind a happy, tired pup sleeping at your feet, because they will assume the position.
+While the Bluetick Coonhound breed doesn’t require nearly as much grooming as other breeds, you’ll need to devote time to training and exercising this pup.
+Your Bluetick Coonhound will reward you with lots (and lots and lots) of affection.
+A happy, tired pup will gladly sleep at your feet.

 Bluetick Coonhound Health

 Bluetick Coonhounds tend to have a lifespan of 11 to 12 years.
-While they are a generally healthy breed, there can be a few health issues to keep an eye on.
-Be sure to purchase your puppy from a reputable breeder as they will routinely screen their dogs for health and temperament problems.
-If you’re adopting your pup, be sure to get a copy of the vet’s wellness exam.
+While they are a generally healthy breed, there can be a few health issues to watch.
+Be sure to purchase your puppy from a reputable breeder, who routinely screens them for health and temperament problems.
+If you’re adopting your pup, get a copy of the vet’s wellness exam.

-• Thyroid Issues: Blueticks are prone to hypothyroidism, a condition in which the body doesn’t produce enough thyroid hormones.
+• Hypothyroidism: Blueticks are prone to hypothyroidism, a condition in which the body doesn’t produce enough thyroid hormones.
 Signs can include dry skin and coat, hair loss, weight gain or behavioral changes.
-Treatment is typically replacement hormones given in pill form.
+Treatment is typically daily oral medication.

 • Bloat or Gastric Dilatation-Volvulus (GDV): Your Bluetick’s deep, narrow chest places them at higher risk for GDV or bloat.
 When a dog bloats, the stomach twists on itself and fills with gas.
-Left untreated, the disease is quickly fatal.
-If your dog retches or dry-heaves, acts restless, has an enlarged abdomen or lies in a prayer position (front feet down, rear end up) take your pet to an emergency hospital immediately!
+Left untreated, the disease can be quickly fatal.
+If your dog retches or dry-heaves (with no actual vomit produced), acts restless, has an enlarged abdomen, or lies in a prayer position (front feet down, rear end up), take your pet to an emergency hospital immediately!
 Treatment for this condition is surgery to pin the stomach to the side of the body to prevent future instances.
 You can help prevent bloat by feeding your pup smaller meals more frequently throughout the day with a slow feeder and waiting an hour before and after meals before strenuous exercise.

 • Cataracts: Older Blueticks often develop cataracts, which give their eyes a cloudy, opaque appearance.
-While many dogs adjust to eyesight loss well later in life, surgery is also an option.
+While many dogs adjust to eyesight loss well later in life, surgery can also be an option.
 Your vet will examine your companion’s eyes at routine appointments.

 Bluetick Coonhound History

-Before becoming their own breed, the Bluetick Coonhound was considered a color variety of the English Coonhound.
-But the Bluetick’s distinct origins go back to Louisiana where they arose from years of crossbreeding by those looking for the perfect hunting companion.
+Before becoming a breed, the Bluetick Coonhound was considered a color variety of the English Coonhound.
+The Bluetick’s distinct origins go back to Louisiana.
+They arose from years of crossbreeding by those looking for the perfect hunting companion.
 Legend has it that the Marquis de Lafayette gave French staghounds to George Washington during the early days of the American Revolution.
-The French staghounds were then crossbred with English foxhounds to create the elite hunting breed we know today: One with incredible endurance and an acute cold nose—that’s a dog capable of picking up scents that are hours, or even many days, old.
+The French staghounds were then crossbred with English foxhounds to create the elite hunting breed we know today: One with incredible endurance and an acute cold nose—a dog capable of picking up scents that are hours, or even many days, old.

-Early settlers in the South were drawn to Blueticks for their athletic build, stamina and determination, which led hunters to bring Blueticks to hunt raccoons, as well as in packs of them to track down larger quarries such as wild boar, lynx, bear and cougar.
+Early Southern settlers liked Blueticks for their athletic build, stamina and determination, so they used them for hunting raccoons, as well as in packs of them to track down larger quarries such as wild boar, lynx, bear, and cougar.
 Blueticks remain highly sought-after companions for pet parents who enjoy the high energy of these wonderfully loyal working dogs.

-Today, Blueticks show up as iconic companions in old westerns, some movies, televisions shows and cartoons.
+Today, Blueticks are iconic companions in old westerns, movies, television shows and cartoons.
 On the college circuit, the Bluetick Coonhound is the proud mascot of the University of Tennessee.
 The breed became eligible for American Kennel Club registration in 2009 and has been competing in the Hound group since 2010.

 FAQs